estebansolo/python30/docs/18_decorators.md

 # Output
 # Function as an argument
-# All function parameters as arguments
+# All function parameters as arguments (positiona & named)
 # Decorated function
 # 6
 ```